Jambyl Regional Mäslihat: History

-The Regional Mäslihat was formed on the basis of the Law 2578-XII "On local representative and executive bodies of the Republic of Kazakhstan" which was adopted on 10 December 1993 by the then-existingSupreme Council of Kazakhstan.
+The Regional Mäslihat was formed on the basis of the Law 2578-XII "On local representative and executive bodies of the Republic of Kazakhstan" which was adopted on 10 December 1993 by the then-existing Supreme Council of Kazakhstan.
 For the first time, members for the Mäslihat, including other local races, were chosen through secret ballot in elections for a five-year term which were held on 7 March 1994 and coincided with the general elections as well.
 The practice continued to be in place until 2018, when the Parliament of Kazakhstan approved new bill which changed the electoral system for local races, granting parties to from their own party-lists for mäslihats and to form parliamentary groups within the legislatures.

 In the 2021 Jambyl regional elections, the Nur Otan (NO) won an overwhelmingly majority of 30 seats while the Ak Zhol Democratic Party (AJ), and Auyl People's Democratic Patriotic Party (AUYL) had managed to win enough votes to withstand the 7% electoral threshold and win each three mandates.
 The Nur Otan Jambyl regional branch on 15 January 2021 held a meeting in the Mäslihat where Muqaş İskandirov was unanimously chosen as the parliamentary leader of NO in the Mäslihat while Mahmetğali Sarybekov was elected as the Mäslihat Secretary.